 The Program command can be used to program a value to one address in the memory array at a time.
-The command requires four Bus Write operations, the final write operation latches the address and data and starts the Program/Erase controller.
+The command requires four bus write operations, the final write operation latches the address and data in the internal state machine and starts the program/erase controller.

 If the address falls in a protected block then the Program command is ignored, the data remains unchanged.
-The Status Register is never read and no error condition is given.
+The status register is never read and no error condition is given.

 During the program operation the memory will ignore all commands.
 It is not possible to issue any command to abort or pause the operation.
-Typical program times are given in Table 4: Program, Erase times and Program, Erase endurance cycles.
-Bus Read operations during the program operation will output the Status Register on the Data inputs/outputs.
-See the section on the Status Register for more details.
+Typical program times are given in Table 6: Program/erase times and program/erase endurance cycles.
+Bus read operations during the program operation will output the status register on the data inputs/outputs.
+See the Section 5: Status register for more details.

-After the program operation has completed the memory will return to the Read mode, unless an error has occurred.
-When an error occurs the memory will continue to output the Status Register.
-A Read/Reset command must be issued to reset the error condition and return to Read mode.
+After the program operation has completed the memory will return to the read mode, unless an error has occurred.
+When an error occurs the memory will continue to output the status register.
+A Read/Reset command must be issued to reset the error condition and return to read mode.

-Note that the Program command cannot change a bit set at '0' back to '1'.
-One of the Erase commands must be used to set all the bits in a block or in the whole memory from '0' to '1'.
+Note that the Program command cannot change a bit set to '0' back to '1'.
+One of the erase commands must be used to set all the bits in a block or in the whole memory from '0' to '1'.